KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/KeyboardKit.md

 ![KeyboardKit logo](Logo.png)

-KeyboardKit is a Swift SDK that lets you create fully customizable keyboards in a few lines of code, using SwiftUI.

-KeyboardKit extends Apple's native APIs and provides you with a lot more functionality.
-It lets you mimic the native iOS keyboard and tweak its style and behavior, or create completely custom keyboards.
+KeyboardKit is a Swift SDK that lets you create fully customizable [keyboard extensions][About] in a few lines of code, using SwiftUI.
+It extends Apple's limited keyboard APIs and provides you with a lot more functionality.

+KeyboardKit is open-source and completely free to use.
+It can be extended with [KeyboardKit Pro][Pro], which unlocks a bunch of pro features, like fully localized keyboards, autocomplete, AI-enabling features, and much more.

+Keyboard extensions can be used within all other apps on iOS, whever text input is supported.
+It's the only way for your company, product, or technology to directly interact with other apps on iOS.
+Don't miss out!